 The city of Syracuse is known for its rich history, ancient Greek and Roman remnants and being the birthplace of the mathematician Archimedes.
 Once you get to experience this city, you will get to visit the Greek Theatre, the Roman Amphitheatre and the Altar of Hieron II.

 The Greek Theatre, one of the largest theatre in the ancient world, is a must if you are interested in Greek history in Italy.
 With a capacity of 15 000 spectators and a diameter of almost 140 meters, here were played famous performances such as “The Persians” and “The Women of Etna” by Aeschylus.
 The visit shouldn’t take more than three or four hours.

-The Roman amphitheater is one of the best preserved structures of Syracuse.
-Every single sector of this famous amphitheater was dedicated to different social categories as follows: the first rows of seats were for the people who had the Roman citizenship, the second sector was for the wealthy families, and the last group of rows was for the urban poor.
+The Roman amphitheatre is one of the best-preserved structures of Syracuse.
+Every single sector of this famous amphitheatre was dedicated to different social categories as follows: the first rows of seats were for the people who had Roman citizenship, the second sector was for the wealthy families, and the last group of rows was for the urban poor.